Sheifc/Sheifc/README.md

 ---

-### I work as a Python Developer in Data and DevOps 💻
+### I work as a Data Scientist / Python Developer in Data and DevOps 💻

 ---